 Lucy S. Clippinger is an associate at Baker & Miller PLLC.
 Her practice is focused on litigating complex cases in federal courts in the areas of antitrust and the Foreign Sovereign Immunities Act, and on antitrust compliance counseling.
-She has recently represented several sovereign nations in litigation, as well as parties in the agricultural and public affairs industries.
+She has recently represented several sovereign nations in litigation, as well as a major agricultural cooperative.
 Lucy has been named to the Super Lawyers District of Columbia Rising Stars lists each year from 2017 to 2020.

 In the antitrust realm, Lucy has coauthored amicus briefs related to complex questions of competition law in cases before the Supreme Court of the United States and the United States Court of Appeals for the Second Circuit.
-Lucy has ample experience with the Capper-Volstead Act, and is well-versed in both litigation and compliance issues under that statute.
+She has substantial experience with the Capper-Volstead Act, and is well-versed in both litigation and compliance issues related to agricultural antitrust immunities.
 An article Lucy coauthored with W. Todd Miller on the Capper-Volstead Act, Still the Legal Bedrock, was published in the May/June 2017 issue of the United States Department of Agriculture’s Rural Cooperatives magazine.
-She currently serves as a member of the Legal, Tax and Accounting Committee of the National Council of Farmer Cooperatives.
+Lucy currently serves as a member of the Legal, Tax and Accounting Committee of the National Council of Farmer Cooperatives.

 In her foreign sovereign immunity practice, Lucy represents foreign nations and their political subdivisions in suits brought in the United States.
 She has recently represented the Kingdom of the Netherlands, the United Kingdom of Great Britain and Northern Ireland, and the Commonwealth of Australia in litigation in U.S. courts.